popopopopopopopopopopopo/Unre/README.md

 [Located at Unre](https://github.com/popopopopopopopopopopopo/Unre)

 Features
 --------
-Unre is a [NuGet library](https://www.nuget.org/packages/Unre) that you can add in to your project that will extend your `T where T : class` class.
+Unre is a [NuGet library](https://www.nuget.org/packages/Unre/) that you can add in to your project that will extend your `T where T : class` class.

-It provides 3 helpers:

 Execute Do/Undo/Redo a static Repository
 ------------------------------------------------------------